nwoki/restful/README.md

 restful
 =======

-A ReST library written in Qt to make using ReST easy.
+A REST library written in Qt to make using ReST easy.